Combining a run with your daily work commute is a great way to fit exercise into a busy schedule.

 - Mouth piece connected with hydration pack tends to bounce

-This maybe isn’t Nike’s most creative moment in product naming, but the Commuter running backpack does just what its name says it will do.
-At around $60, this is a budget option that offers 15L capacity for all your running and working necessities.
+This maybe isn’t Nike’s most creative moment in product naming, but the Run backpack does just what its name says it will do.
+At less than $75, this is a budget option that offers 15L capacity for all your running and working necessities.

 We love this backpack for the reasonable price and built-in features meant for run commuting, specifically the laptop pocket and the snug fit.
 The design reduces bouncing, so items stay in place during your commute.
 The chest and waist strap also lower the bounce while fitting comfortably without annoying you.